 They ask me all the time: Are you coming to _____?
 See you there! but they won’t say that to her unless she brings it up.
 They’ll also actively come over, sit with me and engage in conversation while our kids play, but they’ll pretty much ignore her.

 She doesn’t listen at all to other parents or seem to care, and just natters on.
 It bothers me less because I’m super Chatty too (but cognizant of being too excited about something and then cutting people off and being super rude), so I can’t be the pot calling the kettle black.

 It is mostly because she says and stands for all the clichés that I myself fight very hard against and hate to propagate.

-AND I STILL LIKE HER.
+AND I STILL LIKE HER to an extent.